cs3org/wopiserver/src/bridge/readme.md

 ### CodiMD specifics
 * Support for readonly (publish or slide) mode vs. read/write mode
-* Transparent handling of uploads (i.e. pictures):
-  * If a note has no pictures, it is handled as a `.md` text file
+* Inclusion of pictures supported according to file extension:
+  * For plain `.md` files, directly incorporating pictures is disabled, but a cloud file-picker is enabled to allow incorporating links to external pictures
-  * Once a picture is included, on close the save to WOPI is executed as a zipped bundle, with a `.zmd` extension, and the previous `.md` file is removed; similarly if all pictures are removed and the file is saved back as `.md`
-  * Files ending as `.zmd` are equally treated as zipped bundles and expanded to CodiMD
+  * If a file is created as `.zmd` (for _zipped markdown_), it is possible to include pictures and the save to WOPI is executed as a zipped bundle, including all pictures (if any) in the bundle.
+On load, `.zmd` files are transparently expanded to CodiMD

 #### Required CodiMD APIs
 * `/new`                    push a new file to a random `<noteid>`